datatypevoid/generator-vulgar/README.md

 # look at this cool new Angular 2 pipe
 $ yo vulgar:ng-pipe

+# and this awesome Angular 2 service
+$ yo vulgar:ng-service
 ```

 You can find all possible scaffolds in the table below: